microsoft/ray-on-aml/README.md

 If you ran above sample, make sure you have the same version of ray==2.2.0 in CI.
 If you don't specify pip_packages, ray[default] with the same version of ray installed in your CI will be used for the cluster
+Behind the scene, an [Azure ML job](https://github.com/microsoft/ray-on-aml/tree/master/examples/job) is launched and create a remote ray cluster that your client connects to.
+After this check the resources with ```ray.cluster_resources()``` to see how much resource you have for your ray cluster.
 ### 4.2.
-(MODE II.)
-Interative Cluster mode

-If you want to use CI as header node, then you have to use `ci_is_head = True` to make CI as a part of Ray cluster and act as Head node of the cluster
+Run at headnode

+This means CI is setup as header node in the cluster and a remote [azure ml job](https://github.com/microsoft/ray-on-aml/tree/master/examples/job) is launched to provide worker nodes for the cluster .
+To enable this, set `ci_is_head = True`

 ```python
 from ray_on_aml.core import Ray_On_AML